PKizzle/dns/cmd/atomdns/man/atomdns-conffile.5.md

 # Global

-A Conffile must have a global section, this is a section without a zone and holds various server wide options, like how many instances, if you want DOH and DOT servers, etc. etc. For each server type (DNS, DOT and DOH) you have a section `dns`, `dot` and `doh` where you can configure the server, most notably the address and port you want to listen on.
+A Conffile must have a global block, this is a section without a zone and holds various server wide options, like how many instances, if you want DOH and DOT servers, etc. etc. For each server type (DNS, DOT and DOH) you have a section `dns`, `dot` and `doh` where you can configure the server, most notably the address and port you want to listen on.